Important features of the Collaborative Family Law process:

 The Collaborative Family Law procedure can be much less time consuming than litigation in the adversarial system.

 A non-adversarial atmosphere creates an environment for a more positive resolution for parents and children, too.
 A major focus of the collaborative process is addressing the needs of the children without exposing them to the detrimental court system.
 Children are protected.
 Central to this process are meetings with selected legal, financial and mental health professionals to resolve the issues presented by your family needs.

 While no two cases, clients or lawyers are alike, the emphasis in the approach is to find a way in which the lawyers can work with the parties.
-This occurs in a conference room outside of court.
+This occurs in a conference room outside of the court.

-Collaborative Divorce And Family Law
+Collaborative Divorce and Family Law

-Many of us in the family law bar (and many family law judges as well) have long recognized the need for a system that would permit our clients to effectively resolve their divorce issues without having to subject themselves to the traumatic adversarial process on which our court system is based.
+Many of us in the family law bar (and many family law judges, as well) have long recognized the need for a system that would permit our clients to effectively resolve their divorce issues without having to subject themselves to the traumatic adversarial process on which our court system is based.
 This concern has been echoed by professionals who deal with the consequences of divorce.
-The adversarial process in divorce cases is something that most clients experience as a hostile, wounding battle and an extreme invasion of privacy, a system that rewards the person who is most willing to fight and to attempt to injure the other even though the fight is also self-destructive.
-Even those willing to fight do so primarily because they believe that they need to make the “best” use of the tools that the system makes available to them if they are to survive their divorce case in court.
+The adversarial process in divorce cases is something that most clients experience as a hostile, wounding battle and an extreme invasion of privacy, a system which rewards the person who is most willing to fight and to attempt to injure the other even though the fight is also self-destructive.
+Even those willing to fight do so primarily because they believe that they need to make the "best" use of the tools that the system makes available to them if they are to survive their divorce case in court.

-Call us for further information and a consultation to determine whether the collaborative family law process is a suitable way for you and your spouse to find an effective resolution without having to run the gauntlet of the adversarial court system.
+Call us for further information and a consultation to determine whether the Collaborative Family Law process is a suitable way for you and your spouse to find an effective resolution without having to run the gauntlet of the adversarial court system.